freemanzMrojo/freemanzMrojo/README.md

 Hi guys, this is Miguel!
 I am a seasoned consultant/software engineer with experience mainly in Java and TypeScript frameworks applied to the Public Sector, Utilities and Payments.

-I'm currently working in the blockchain space for the [VeChain Foundation](http://vechain.org/).
-In the past, I've worked extensively with Ethereum tools, Hyperledger Fabric, and protocol-level development on Mastercard's proprietary blockchain.
+I have accumulated experience across several blockchain ecosystems, including Ethereum, Hyperledger Fabric, Mastercard’s proprietary protocol, and, most recently, the VeChain ecosystem.

 Welcome to my profile!